Updated: Apr 23

 The car production after the war itself was also hanging in the balance.
 Town and the factory ended up in British hands.
 Their decision was to dismantle the production line and ship to England for a British automotive company to use.
 None of the British companies was interested considering the car design unattractive and unlikely to sell.
 Second problem was a massive, unexploded allied bomb embedded in the middle of the production line.
 If detonated, it would seal the faith of the Beetle.
 Luckily Brits decided to remove it carefully and save the production line for local, German car manufacturing.

-Krause Papierwerke offers a Saving Card and RM.5 savings-stamps.
+Krause Papierwerke offers a Saving Card and RM.5 and RM.4 savings-stamps.
 Card can come to you blank, or filled out to your specifications on a period German typewriter stamped with appropriate DAF Kreisleitung stamp.